 Table 1.
 Summary of numbers of saproxylic beetles within each Red List Category.

-* This table does not include the Not Applicable species in Europe and/or the EU (species introduced after AD 1500 or species of marginal occurrence).
-For the EU 27 assessment the Not Evaluated species (species which do not occur in the EU) are also excluded.
+* This table does not include the Not Applicable species in Europe (5 species) and/or the EU (2 species) (species of marginal occurrence).
+For the EU assessments, the Not Evaluated species (species which do not occur in the EU) are also excluded.